-- develop partnerships between Council and community groups to achieve shared strategic outcomes; - direct resources to the emerging and specific needs of disadvantaged groups; - develop a positive approach to the resolution of local social issues; - foster the increased connectedness of people by supporting local groups and activities; - reduce social isolation in multi-unit housing developments; - foster the development of healthy and respectful relationships within communities; - support and strengthen community organisations; - develop skills and increase participation in the community.
+- develop partnerships between Council and community groups to achieve shared strategic outcomes. - direct resources to the emerging and specific needs of disadvantaged groups. - develop a positive approach to the resolution of local social issues. - foster the increased connectedness of people by supporting local groups and activities. - reduce social isolation in multi-unit housing developments. - foster the development of healthy and respectful relationships within communities. - support and strengthen community organisations. - develop skills and increase participation in the community.

 Maximum grant: \$4,000.
-Forty-five projects were funded in 2021 and the average grant was \$3,000.
-Successful applicants in this category may be offered three-year funding.
+Thirty-six projects were funded in 2022 and the average grant was \$3,000.
+Successful applicants from 2022 and 2023 do not need to reapply as they have multi-year funding.